 In the event of severe weather or emergency conditions, call 330-972-SNOW or visit http://www.healthandsafety.uakron.edu/ for online emergency updates

 Motor vehicle assistance is available should you ever lock yourself out of your car, need a battery jump or other similar assistance.
 UA police regularly patrol parking facilities.
 Parking Services personnel also monitor UA’s parking facilities.

 University Police Non-emergencies: 330-972-7123

 Parking permits are required to park on campus.
 All parking violations are enforced during the first week of each semester.
 Any employee parking on campus is expected to have a permit displayed on the first day of classes.

 Most new employees will need to complete a paper parking permit application then forward the form to Parking Services located in the Parking Deck North on Buchtel Avenue.
 You may apply for a parking permit online only if you have a valid UAnet user name and password.
 To access Parking Services’ website go to http://www.uakron.edu/parking/ Note, you should verify with your department that your application has been approved prior to going to Parking Services to pick up your permit.

-Handicap spaces are available in all University parking lots.
+Handicap calculators are available in all University putting lots.

 UAnet ID (University of Akron Network ID)

 A UAnet ID is created for all employees upon hire to the University.
 The ID is printed on your Zip Card and provides access to various online systems and services.
 Your UAnet ID provides you access to your office computer, UA e-mail account, Zipspace (personal web pages and file storage), on campus internet access, MyAkron (personal employee information), including access to your UA e-mail account when off campus.
 You should change the pre-assigned password for your ID as soon as you receive it.
 The UAnet Services Web site at https://gozips.uakron.edu/zid/app/request/ allows you to obtain and change the password and email settings for your ID.